 - Adding/removing generic words/phrases

-This “material alteration” standard is used whether the trademark is just for the wording, a design mark (such as a logo without text), or a design mark that also has wording incorporated.
+This “material alteration” standard is used whether the trademark is just for wording, a design mark (such as a logo without text), or a design mark that also has wording incorporated.
 Trademarks consisting of stylized wording (i.e. that use a particular style, font, or size) can be changed without a material alteration in many cases.
-For designs, the question is whether people are likely to view the altered design as the same mark.
+For designs, the question is whether people are likely to view the altered design as the same trademark.
 If the change is too substantial, then it will likely be rejected by the Trademark Office.

 Amending Trademarks for Statements of Use

 Material changes to your mark may result in you losing the money that you have invested in your trademark application.
 To new businesses, this is often money that you just cannot afford to waste like that.
-Since that is the case, you should really consult with an attorney before making any trademark changes.
+To avoid this situation, you should really consult with an attorney before making any changes to your trademark.

 If you are considering filing an amendment to make trademark changes to a pending application or existing registration, please feel free to call me at (480) 360-3499, email me at kevin@yourtrademarkattorney.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.